$\mathcal{O}$-operators and related structures on Leibniz algebras: Introduction

 \section{Introduction}

-Leibniz algebras were introduced by Loday \cite{L, LT} in the study of the periodicity in algebraic K-theory by forgetting the anti-symmetry in Lie algebras.
-Numerous works have been devoted to various aspects of Leibniz algebras in both mathematics and physics \cite{BW, C, DMS, DW, VKO, KM, KW}.
+Leibniz algebras were introduced by Loday \cite{L, LT} in the study of periodicity in algebraic K-theory by forgetting the anti-symmetry in Lie algebras.
+Numerous works have been devoted to various aspects of Leibniz algebras in both mathematics and physics \cite{BW, C, DMS, DW, VKO, KM, KW} generalizing many results from Lie algebras and associative algebras.

-First, the Kupershmidt operator (or $\mathcal{O}$-operator) was originally meant to generalize the well-known classical Yang-Baxter equation (YBE) on Lie algebras \cite{K} and provides a solution of the YBE on a larger Lie algebra \cite{B1}.
-For associate algebras, the Kupershmidt operators give rise to dendriform algebras, which have played an important role in bialgebra theory \cite{B2} and operads \cite{BBGN}.
-Recently Sheng and Tang \cite{ST} introduced the notion of Leibniz-dendriform algebras in their study of algebraic structure underlying the Kupershmidt operator and cohomologies of Kupershmidt operators on Leibniz algebras.
-The Leibniz-dendriform algebra captures the essential algebraic structure underlying a Kupershmidt operator, which in turn leads to a Leibniz structure on itself and most importantly a solution of the classical Leibniz Yang-Baxter equation.
-Moreover, the twilled Leibniz algebras were also considered and Maurer-Cartan elements of the associated graded Lie algebra (gLa) were given therein.
+Rota-Baxter operators were first introduced by Baxter in his study of fluctuation theory in probability \cite{Ba}.
+It is known that there is a close relationship between Rota-Baxter operators and the classical Yang-Baxter equation on Lie algebras, as the former is an operator form of a classical $r$-matrix \cite{S} under some conditions.
+Rota-Baxter operators on associative algebras have been found useful in several contexts, for example in quantization of Poisson geometry, see \cite{G, ZBG} for more information.

-Secondly, Rota-Baxter operators were first introduced by Baxter in his study of fluctuation theory in probability \cite{Ba}.
-They have been found useful in many contexts, for example in quantum analogue of poisson geometry and so on, see \cite{G, ZBG} for more information.
+The notion of $\mathcal{O}$-operators (also called generalized Rota-Baxter operators or relative Rota-Baxter operators) was originally introduced to generalize the well-known classical Yang-Baxter equation (CYBE) on Lie algebras \cite{K}, $\mathcal{O}$-operators were known to be helpful in providing solutions of the CYBE on a larger Lie algebra \cite{B1}.
+Inspired by Poisson structures, Uchino \cite{U1} introduced the notion of generalized Rota-Baxter operators (i.e. $\mathcal{O}$-operators in \cite{LBS} ).
+The $\mathcal{O}$-operators on associative algebras give rise to dendriform algebras, which are important in studying bialgebra theory \cite{B2} and operads \cite{BBGN}.
+Recently, Sheng and Tang \cite{ST} introduced the notion of relative Rota-Baxter operators (called $\mathcal{O}$-operators throughout the paper) on Leibniz algebras and studied their applications to Leibniz-dendriform algebras and solutions of the classical Leibniz Yang-Baxter equation.
+In this picture the Leibniz-dendriform algebra captures the essential algebraic structure underlying an $\mathcal{O}$-operator, which in turn leads to a Leibniz algebra structure on itself and most importantly a solution of the classical Leibniz Yang-Baxter equation.
+Moreover, the twilled Leibniz algebras have also been considered and Maurer-Cartan elements of the associated graded Lie algebra (gLa) were given therein.